🔄

 First, take a good look at the room you’re renovating.
 Engineered hardwood is incredibly versatile because of its layered construction—a slice of real oak over a stable core.
 This design makes it a practical and beautiful choice for almost any area of your home, including basements or kitchens where temperature and humidity can fluctuate.
 Unlike solid hardwood, it’s less prone to expanding and contracting.
 As you measure your square footage and think about the room’s function, you can explore a full range of hardwood flooring options that will perform well in your specific environment.

-Match Your Home's Style
+Does It Match Your Home's Aesthetic?

 Your new floor should feel like a natural extension of your home’s personality.
 Wide planks are a fantastic canvas for your design vision, whether you’re aiming for a clean, modern look with smooth white oak or a more rustic, cozy vibe with a textured finish.
 Think about your existing furniture, wall colors, and overall aesthetic.
 Do you want the floors to be a subtle foundation or a standout feature?
 Choosing the right color and finish will tie the whole room together, creating a cohesive and inviting space that truly feels like you.